rxweb/rxweb/docs/reactive-form-validators/validation-decorators/alphaNumeric.md

 ---
 # When to use
-Let’s assume that you are creating a Location form, which contains fields like AreaName, FlatAddress, PostalAddress, CityCode and you want the user to enter only alphabets and numbers.
+Suppose you want to create a Location form, which contains fields like AreaName, FlatAddress, PostalAddress, CityCode and you want the user to enter only alphabets and numbers.
 Here depending upon the requirement these scenarios may arise.
 1. Allow only alphabets and numbers in AreaName without space.
 2. Allowing WhiteSpace in FlatAddress.
 3. Apply alphaNumeric validation based on matched condition in the form, like if the AreaName is `Boston` then the CityCode value should be in alphabets and numbers.